top of page

 Willette Benford - Restorative Justice

-I first met Willette as a tutor, but her story fascinated me, and I quickly scheduled an interview with her.
+We first met Willette as a tutor, but her story fascinated us, and I quickly scheduled the Everyday Philosopher Interview with her.
 Speaking about philosophy as the Love of Wisdom.
 How do you understand wisdom?
 I think about something acquired over time, but also something that is revealed by God.
 I know that we can have information and not revelation, we can move in that and make mistakes.
 I think wisdom can be acquired in time, through certain events.
-“A man will move on and will be punished, a w
+“A man will move on an

 Gilad Sommer